-SPEC 3040 Legal and Ethical Issues for Special Educators 3-0-3 Prerequisites: SPEC 2999, admission to Teacher Education, and SPEC 2000.
+SPEC 3040 Legal and Ethical Issues for Special Educators

+Prerequisites: SPEC 2999.
 A study of the legal and ethical aspects of special education and services for individuals with disabilities.
 Topics will include an overview of the U.S. legal system; discrimination, constitutional, statutory, regulatory issues; and case law related to special education.

-SPEC 3050 Educational Evaluation of Students with Diverse Needs 3-0-3 Prerequisites: SPEC 2999, fSPEC 2000, SPEC 3020, SPEC 3030, SPEC 3040.
+SPEC 3050 Educational Evaluation of Students with Diverse Needs 3-0-3 Prerequisites: SPEC 2999.
+This a check-point course, and check-point requirements must be met.
 A study of the process of gathering information regarding individuals' strengths and needs for educational decision making purposes.
 Emphasis is placed on assessment strategies necessary for determining and monitoring curricular implementation.

 SPEC 3060 Preparing Families and Students for Transitioning 3-0-3 Prerequisites: SPEC 2000, SPEC 3020, SPEC 3030.
 An introductory study of the concept of transition as a life long process with emphasis on how schools can best prepare youth with disabilities for the transition from school to adult life.
-Content topics include: research and legislation related to transition, theoretical perspectives and conceptual models, quality of life, family issues, person-centered planning, self-determination, and major approaches for providing services and supports.
+Content topics include research and legislation related to transition, theoretical perspectives and conceptual models, quality of life, family issues, person-centered planning, self-determination, and major approaches for providing services and supports.

-SPEC 3070 Principles of Effective Instruction 3-0-3 Prerequisite: SPEC 2999, SPEC 2000, and SPEC 3020.
+SPEC 3070 Principles of Effective Instruction 3-0-3

+Prerequisite: SPEC 2999.
 Study of the general behavioral principles of effective instruction based on models of Direct Instruction and the effective schools literature.